 I hereby acknowledge that it is my responsibility to access the School District of the Menomonie Area Employee Handbook online.
 My signature below indicates that I agree to read the Handbook and abide by the standards, policies and procedures defined or referenced in this document.
-Additional regulations, policies and laws are in the District's Policy Manual and in the District's Handbook for various employee groups or buildings.
+It is also important to know that additional regulations, policies and laws are in the District's Policy Manual and in the District's Handbook for various employee groups or buildings.
 The Employee Handbook and the Board Policies Manual can be located throughout the District in school libraries, in various supervisors' offices, and on the District's website at: www.sdmaonline.com.
-The link for the Employee Handbook shall be located under "Staff", "Staff Information, and then "Employee Handbook".
+The link for the Employee Handbook shall be located under "Staff", "Staff Information, then "Employee Handbook".
 Board Policies Manual and Administrative Regulations can be found under the link "District Information", "Board of Education" then "Board Policies."
 The information in this Handbook is subject to change.

-I understand that changes in District policies may supersede modify or eliminate the information summarized in this Handbook.
+I understand that changes in District policies may supersede, modify or eliminate the information summarized in this Handbook.
 As the District provides updated policy information, I accept responsibility for reading and abiding by the changes.
-I understand that this Handbook does not constitute an employment contract or alter my status as an at-will employee unless specifically addressed for those employees covered by Part II, Part III, or Part IV.
+I understand that this Handbook does not constitute an employment contract.
 I understand that nothing in this Handbook is intended to confer a property interest in my continued employment with the District beyond the term of my current contract (if any).